Kishan-Patel-dev/AI-Agents/README.md

 ![Hugging Face](https://huggingface.co/agents-course)

-👨‍💻 About Me
+## 👨‍💻 About Me
-Kishan Patel — Ideas to **REALITY** | OSS Contributor | GSoC’25 Aspirant
+**KISHAN PATEL** — Ideas to **REALITY** | OSS Contributor | GSoC’25 Aspirant

-🚀 Passionate about turning ideas into impactful software, automating workflows, and driving innovation in open-source communities.
+- 🚀 Passionate about turning ideas into impactful software, automating workflows, and driving innovation in open-source communities.

-💡 Currently building **AI Agents** and **Generative AI Projects** with a focus on real-world usability and scalability.
+- 💡 Currently building **AI Agents** and **Generative AI Projects** with a focus on real-world usability and scalability.

-🧠 Exploring the frontier of **Generative AI**, **Autonomous Agents**, and **LLM-driven systems**, while sharpening my expertise in **full-stack web development** — from pixel-perfect UIs to resilient backend APIs.
+- 🧠 Exploring the frontier of **Generative AI**, **Autonomous Agents**, and **LLM-driven systems**, while sharpening my expertise in **full-stack web development** — from pixel-perfect UIs to resilient backend APIs.

-🤝 Active contributor to [Rocket.Chat](https://github.com/rocketChat/) and [Openlit](https://github.com/openlit/), with a commitment to collaborative problem-solving and continuous learning.
+- 🤝 Active contributor to [Rocket.Chat](https://github.com/rocketChat/) and [Openlit](https://github.com/openlit/), with a commitment to collaborative problem-solving and continuous learning.

-🧰 Favorite tools & tech: TypeScript, Node.js, MongoDB, Express, LLMs, and LangGraph frameworks.
+- 🧰 Favorite tools & tech: TypeScript, Node.js, MongoDB, Express, LLMs, and LangGraph frameworks.

 🌐 Let’s connect: